doc4d/docs/docs/Concepts/operators.md

 An operator is a symbol or a group of symbols that you use to check, modify, or combine values.
 You are already familiar with many operators.
 For example, `1 + 2` uses the addition (or plus sign) operator to add two numbers together, and the result is 3.
 Comparison operators, like = or >, let you compare two or more values.

 The 4D language supports the operators you may already know from other languages like C or JavaScript.

- and improves several capabilities to eliminate common coding errors.
-The assignment operator (=) doesn’t return a value, to prevent it from being mistakenly used when the equal to operator (==) is intended.
-Arithmetic operators (+, -, *, /, % and so forth) detect and disallow value overflow, to avoid unexpected results when working with numbers that become larger or smaller than the allowed value range of the type that stores them.
-You can opt in to value overflow behavior by using Swift’s overflow operators, as described in Overflow Operators.
+However, the assignment operator is `:=` to prevent it from being mistakenly used when the equal to operator (`=`) is intended.
+Arithmetic operators (+, -, *, /, %...) and comparison operators (=, >, >=...) can be used with numbers, but also with text, date, or picture data types.
+Like JavaScript, the 4D language supports the concept of truthy and falsy values in boolean contexts.

 ## Terminology